t0torro/Oliver-the-Content-Poster/README.md

 Oliver is a personal productivity automation tool built to help manage and schedule my own content across platforms.

-It integrates with TikTok, Telegram, and n8n to simplify uploading and posting content for my personal accounts, including @notionwithro and @aurrora.borrealis.
+It integrates with Pinterest, TikTok, Telegram, and n8n to simplify uploading and posting content for my personal accounts, including @notionwithro and @aurrora.borrealis.

 Oliver is used exclusively by me.
 It does not provide services to third parties,